Backbone-Payments/ios-sdk/README.md

 # The Backbone SDK
 Release Note Summary:
+- Version 2.0.1: This version of the Backbone SDK supports Swift 5.
+Updated to support new Build Library Distribution in iOS 13.
 - Version 2.0.0: This version of the Backbone SDK supports Swift 5.
 - Version 1.0.0: The original release of the Backbone SDK.